 The hirer undertaking also has an employer responsibility for the hired worker.
 It is, for example, independently responsible for providing the hired worker with the necessary training and introduction to internal routines, and for ensuring that the hired worker has the necessary qualifications, authorisation, etc.

 As the employer, the undertaking hiring out must ensure compliance with the provisions concerning working hours.
 The hirer too is obliged to ensure that the work performed by the hired worker in the hirer’s undertaking complies with the provisions of the Working Environment Act concerning working hours.

-For more information about working hours in chapter 10 of the Working Environment Act and in our fact sheet on working hours.
+For more information about working hours in chapter 10 of the Working Environment Act.

 Equal treatment of workers hired from temporary-work agencies